benbatt/hoardmaker/README.md

-# hoardmaker
+# HoardMaker
-Treasure hoard generator for tabletop RPGs
+A treasure hoard generator for tabletop RPGs.